About the Commission

 Anne Day

-Anne Day is a recently-retired executive with more than 25 years experience working with public companies listed on the TSX and NYSE, primarily in the mining sector.
-She has experience working with investors, regulators, securities exchanges and other capital market participants as well as with public company disclosure requirements.
-Anne was appointed as a Commissioner in May, 2022.
+Anne Day is a recently retired executive with more than 25 years experience working with public companies listed on the TSX and NYSE stock exchanges, primarily in the mining sector.
+She has experience working with investors, regulators, securities exchanges and other capital market participants, M&A, as well as with public company disclosure requirements.
+Anne was appointed as a Commissioner in May, 2022

 John Maxwell

-John Maxwell has been employed with a commercial lending institution since 1992, and currently serves as Managing Director, Ontario Risk Management, working out of his home near Halifax.
+John Maxwell was formerly employed with a commercial lending institution as Managing Director, Ontario Risk Management.
 Prior to this he was the Atlantic Region Head with responsibility for teams in NS, NB & NL.
 John has also worked for Coopers & Lybrand in Saint John and Halifax .
 John is a CPA.
 He was appointed as a Commissioner in August, 2023.